custom-archlinux/iso-sources/README.md

-# Custom Arch Linux Iso Sources
+# ISO Sources

+This is where you decide what you add in your live distribution, what tools, what packages, what configurations.

-This repo contains only files and folders that are different from the official archiso.
+It contains only files and folders that are different from the official archiso.

 These files and folders are located in the ./custom folder.